outdreamer/build-a-cure-1/docs/tasks/problem_workflow_example.md

 - the network of related distortion function sets for a particular base should be explanatory if the problem is solvable with the data or interface information available

-The actual solution path would take the form:

-1. generate data sets
-	- fit origin data set to a causal system
-	- use adjacent points in variable interaction space (given causation patterns) to generate alternate data sets
-	- this can also be done with distortion functions & bases

-2. find bases & targets relevant for distortion functions
-	- randomness, as a constant line used as a starting point to generate the target (the regression line)
-	- average/extreme (average line, extreme line)
-	- step function matching subset regressions
-	- alternative functions for outliers & for average-circling values
-	- linear (one standard regression line)
-	- linearized shape (three lines rather than a parabola)
-	- concepts (connecting data set concepts like function types for variable types)
-	- system functions (crossing a phase shift limit, breaking a boundary, reusing a core function, responding to an incentive, correcting bias, changing intent direction, converging to a type, variance handlers)
-	- function composition components (functions that can build the regression function, subset functions, or data set attributes like outliers/probability distribution)
-	- function subsets (values in range/domain a - b, values following a pattern, values having an attribute, values in subsets of size z)
-	- adjacent functions
-	- function-generating structure components (functions that can build a system structure that would generate the function, which can be used to infer other data sets)
-	- common operation unit functions (add 1, multiply by 1, take to the power of 1) and component functions (add term, add constant, add multiplier)
-	- common shape functions (circle, line)
-	- state conversion functions (functions to convert between states of increasing curvature)
-	- causal functions (like if a causal loop adds an averaging effect)

-3. generate sets of distortion functions using those bases
-	- starting from a random base (constant linear function indicating randomized distribution of outcomes across input values), how can you get to the default prediction function of origin data set

-4. evaluate metrics of distortion function sets (like cost given bias inherent to those functions or that space, and whether distortion functions are explanatory across data sets & bases) & filter solution set

-5. evaluate fit of sets to problem space & filter solution set

-6. fit remaining sets to structure (like a network of solution sets)

-To generate that path, you would need to first implement an insight path in the form of a solution automation workflow:

-1. fit the problem to a system

-2. identify important structures of the problem system:

-	- data set => alternate data set => function to generate alternate data sets
-	- concept of distortion => implies concept of a standard => concept of a base to begin distortions with
-	- calculating 'explanatory' attribute of distortion functions => metric to evaluate 'explanatory' attribute of distortion functions

-3. identify missing structures of the problem system (solution format)

-	- the prediction function is the missing structure to build

-4. identify interim structures to get information about the missing structures

-	- the prediction function can be built from:
-		- distortion vector sets converting another function (like a random/average/linearized function)
-		- a combination or set of related function components (terms, operations) or structures (lines, positions), or variables
-		- function to compose the prediction function using composition functions
-		- a generator structure (a system or function that generates the data is a better predictive tool than one relationship in the system)
-		- functions to predict subsets (outliers, average-circling values)
-		- embedded functions at various points to predict changing values
-		- function to identify concepts/cause/intents & aggregate them in a structure that generates or matches the prediction function
-		- function to link probable states (different data sets or different distortion levels)

- 	- which have required inputs like:
- 		- distortion combination function
- 		- explanatory (fit) metric selection function
- 		- standard success (accuracy, work) metric selection function
- 		- bases (including inputs like function components, a default function, or an interface) to begin distortions from
- 		- interim structure selection function

-Then once you have those structures generated, you can execute the solution path to generate the prediction function:

-1 - 3. find/generate requirements for important & interim structures

-	- generate alternate data sets
-	- select interim structure (distortion functions from various bases)
-	- find/generate required inputs (distortion bases, explanatory metrics)
-	- find/generate interim structure (distortion function sets, metric calculation function)

-4. assemble required structures (possible sets, metrics, filtered sets) & fill with content

-	- assemble interim structure into target structure (prediction function)
-	- apply metric calculation functions & calculation result logic

-5 - 6. iterate & apply structure to final output

-	- iterate
-	- after iteration is complete, fit remaining sets to a structure (if there is only one set of distortion functions, return that set)